 Ontology - Wikipedia Ontology is the philosophical study of being It is traditionally understood as the subdiscipline of metaphysics focused on the most general features of reality As one of the most fundamental concepts, being encompasses all of reality and every entity within it

-Ontology | Definition, History Examples | Britannica Ontology, the philosophical study of being in general, or of what applies neutrally to everything that is real It was called “first philosophy” by Aristotle in Book IV of his Metaphysics
+Ontology | Definition, History Examples | Britannica ontology, the philosophical study of being in general, or of what applies neutrally to everything that is real It was called “first philosophy” by Aristotle in Book IV of his Metaphysics

 What is Ontology? | Definition, History, Examples Analysis Ontology is metaphysics at its most abstract — concerned with the study of existence and reality itself — and so it is foundational to much philosophical thought Etymologically, ontology is derived from the two Greek words “onto” and “logos”, translated as “the study of being”